lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 ### Reaction to Life Cycle Escalation Requests

 OTBN receives and reacts to escalation signals from the [life cycle controller]({{< relref "/hw/ip/lc_ctrl/doc#security-escalation" >}}).

-An escalation request signaled through the `lc_escalate_en_i` signal results in the same action as a [fatal error](#design-details-fatal-errors) but does not raise a fatal alert.
+An incoming life cycle escalation is a fatal error of type `lifecycle_escalation` and treated as described in the section [Fatal Errors](#design-details-fatal-errors).

 ### Idle